 In a previous blog post, I critiqued the portrayal of female characters within Phineas and Ferb, in that the two main girls (Candace and Isabella) are prominently defined by their crushes on male counterparts.
 What’s great about Milo Murphy’s Law is that so far the female portrayals have been executed excellently.

 Melissa is a gem.
-She is very intelligent, as shown through her self-imposed high standards of her academic performance, and she is also incredibly fearless.
+She is very intelligent, as shown through her self-imposed high standards of academic performance, and she is also incredibly fearless.
 Before Zack moved into the neighborhood, Melissa was the only person brave enough to hang around Milo on a daily basis.
-Her intelligence really makes her shine, in combination with the fact that she is portrayed as an overall cool girl, showing that smart female characters don’t always have to be archetyped as socially-awkward nerds—in other words, being a smart young girl whose mind isn’t completely occupied by boys and fashion can be chic.
-Additionally, unlike Candace’s and Isabella’s introduction in the first episode of Phineas and Ferb, Melissa was not introduced as taking a special liking to Milo or any other guy for that matter.
+Her intelligence really makes her shine, in combination with the fact that she is portrayed as an overall cool girl, showing that smart female characters don’t always have to be archetyped as socially-awkward nerds.
+Additionally, unlike Candace’s and Isabella’s introduction in the first episode of Phineas and Ferb, Melissa is not introduced as taking a special liking to Milo or any other guy for that matter.
 Instead, the early episode titled “Smooth Opera-tor” established Milo’s crush on a classmate named Amanda.

 The background characters are also portrayed in a very positive light.
-Despite Milo’s (unintentional) path of destruction, his classmates are very understanding and will instead whip out their helmets in his presence rather than run in the opposite direction while calling him a “freak of nature”.
+Despite Milo’s unintentional path of destruction, his classmates are very understanding and will instead whip out their helmets in his presence rather than run in the opposite direction.
 Milo’s blind optimism is contagious.
-His philosophy is clearly along the lines of: why worry about what you have no control over; which is a valuable life lesson in and of itself.
+His philosophy is clearly along the lines of: why worry about what you have no control over, which is a valuable life lesson in and of itself.

 Overall, the series is excellent.
 It has amazing potential and, unlike its predecessor, has elements of continuity sprinkled throughout.
 The world that Phineas and Ferb was built around is a place that I, and many others, would love to explore more, and Milo Murphy’s Law is a superb vehicle to do so.
 Although it’s too early to predict whether or not the series will reach the heights of Phineas and Ferb, so far its a great contender with amazing potential.